Spacing problems are frequently caused by missing teeth or a bite discrepancy, or they may pose an aesthetic issue.

 The upper front teeth extend out over the lower front teeth, sometimes causing the lower front teeth to bite into the roof of the mouth.
-Cases that have a severe overbite, a bite plane is used as part of treatment.
+In cases that have a severe overbite, a bite plane is used as part of treatment.

 Proper chewing is impacted by this type of bite, in which the upper and lower front teeth do not overlap.
-Openbite may cause a number of unwanted habits, such as tongue thrusting.
+Open bite may cause a number of unwanted habits, such as tongue thrusting.
 If a thumb or finger habit persists, we have an appliance that works beautifully to cease this habit.
-If the openbite is not caused by a habit, elastic wear during orthodontic treatment can often close the open bite.
+If the open bite is not caused by a habit, elastic wear during orthodontic treatment can often close it.

-An underbite is characterized by the lower jaw extending out, causing the lower front teeth to sit in front of the upper front teeth.
+An underbite is characterized by the lower jaw extending out, which causes the lower front teeth to sit in front of the upper front teeth.